jongho24/stm32-border-router/README.md

 ## Configuration

-To configure the FRDM-K64F border router you need to make changes in the application configuration file `mbed_app.json` in the root directory of the source tree.
+To configure the STM32 Nucleo border router you need to make changes in the application configuration file `mbed_app.json` in the root directory of the source tree.
 For the complete list of configuration options, refer to the [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router) documentation.

 ```json
 {